 The Bachelor of Education (Teaching Chinese as a Second Language) is an interdisciplinary study that combines four key areas.
 Students will be required to complete compulsory subjects to enhance their knowledge in education and also modules that will help develop a deeper understanding of Chinese language, history and culture.
 Students in this course will have the opportunity to apply the skills and knowledge acquired in an internship programme, either locally or overseas.

 * Selected programme modules

 *For detailed information on entry requirements, please contact Marketing & Sales Department.

-Graduates from this major would may engaged in a variety of professions, including:
+Graduates from this major may engage in the following professions: